 Hot Tip: Guests aged 14 or older are not allowed to wear costumes in Disney parks.

 While adults can’t wear full costumes, that doesn’t mean that they can’t have a little fun with their outfits.
 You will often see groups in the park wearing matching t-shirts as a way to find each other when things get a little too crowded.

-Most people like to have these custom made as a fun way to stand out from the crowds, as well as creating a fun souvenir to remember their trip together with.
+Most people like to have these custom-made as a fun way to stand out from the crowds, as well as creating a fun souvenir to remember their trip together.

 As you can imagine, souvenirs inside Disney parks can be quite expensive.
 If you want to save a few dollars, consider buying some Disney-themed gifts online before your trip and bringing them with you.

 Some popular items could include hats, Mickey or Minnie ears, t-shirts, stuffed animals, pins, picture frames, key chains, etc.